 In an effort to deliver meaningful and effective resources to PSP sites and beyond, the PSP team, in collaboration with leading law enforcement experts and practitioners, has developed interactive, virtual courses on law enforcement topics identified to be of great importance and shared interest to PSP network-wide and beyond.
 These courses are available nationwide to requesting law enforcement professionals.

-If you are a law enforcement professional and are interested in taking any of these virtual courses, please click the “request more information here” button above for more information.
+If you are a law enforcement professional and are interested in taking any of these virtual courses, please click the “Enroll Now!” button above to request exclusive course access.
 In addition to the request button on this page, interested law enforcement agencies may also contact their Strategic Site Liaison (if applicable) to request agency-wide access.

 Law enforcement leaders often confront a politically charged environment and must be prepared to navigate the hurdles they will face, both internally and externally, to motivate and empower their personnel.